Balance Transfers on Moonbeam¶

 While Moonbeam strives to be compatible with Ethereum's Web3 API and EVM, there are some important Moonbeam differences that developers should know and understand in terms of balance transfers of the base network token (for example, GLMR and MOVR).

 Token holders have two ways of initiating a balance transfer on Moonbeam.
-On one hand, users can use the Ethereum API via apps like MetaMask, MathWallet, or any other tools that use the Ethereum JSON-RPC.
-On the other hand, users can use the Substrate API, via the Polkadot.js Apps website, or directly using the Substrate RPC.
+On the one hand, users can use the Ethereum API via apps like MetaMask, MathWallet, or any other tools that use the Ethereum JSON-RPC.
+On the other hand, users can use the Substrate API via the Polkadot.js Apps website or directly using the Substrate RPC.

-This guide will outline some of these main differences around both APIs for base layer network token balance transfers and what to expect when using Moonbeam for the first time.
+This guide will outline some of the main differences between both APIs for base-layer network token balance transfers and what to expect when using Moonbeam for the first time.

-As stated before, Moonbeam enables token holders to execute base layer network token transfers via both the Ethereum and Substrate API.
-There are multiple scenarios to trigger token transfer on Moonbeam.
+As stated before, Moonbeam enables token holders to execute base-layer network token transfers via both the Ethereum and Substrate API.
+There are multiple scenarios to trigger token transfers on Moonbeam.
 Consequently, to monitor all transfers, you should use the Polkadot.js SDK (Substrate API).

 Before going over the different scenarios, there are two different elements associated with a block: